RenderHeads/UnityPlugin-OmekaAPI/README.md

 Api search of *Item Sets, Items and Media*.
 I felt this subset of features gives the most coverage for typical usage in Unity.

 Dublin Core Vocabulary.
-The API is designed in such a way that you can create new vocabularies.
+The API client is designed in such a way that you can extend support for other vocabularies easily.

 ## Dependencies
 The implementation relies of NewtonSoft Json.Net as deserialization of the Json-LD information.
 We have made a vanilla build of the library, however there are Unity specific version available on the unity asset store that you should use in your production project.